pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 Based on this consideration, placement rules need not to be exported to binlog or metadata.
 This is applicable for all tools, including TiCDC and BR.

 However, there may be also cases where users want exactly the same placement rules as the upstream, and altering placement rules manually is very annoying.
 It will be considered in the future if there’s a need.

+## Changelog

+* 2021-07-12:
+  - Removed the syntax "ALTER TABLE t1 ADD PLACEMENT POLICY" due to ambiguity in some cases, and risk of misconfiguration for compliance cases.
+  - Renamed `ALTER TABLE t1 ALTER PLACEMENT POLICY` to `ALTER TABLE t1 PLACEMENT` to bring syntax inline with other atomic changes, such as `ALTER TABLE t1 CHARACTER SET x`.
+The usage of `POLICY` now refers to a defined placement policy rather than an inline one.
+  - Remove index as a placement option (we can add it again once global indexes for temporary tables exist, but it is not strictly required for an MVP).
+  - Made implementation in `CREATE TABLE` and `SHOW CREATE TABLE` required, to support the compliance use-case.